shauniebyrne/cse210-project/README.md

 # Zelda: Back in Time
 A game loosely based on the original Zelda game

+## How to Play
+Move the character using the arrow keys to collect all the keys in all three levels.
+Eat the food to increase your life points.
+Watch out for the bad guy, if he catches you, he will decrease your life points.

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and Arcade library installed and running on your machine.
 You can install Arcade library by opening a terminal and running the following command.